LatvianPython/jira-dumper/README.md

 * check *example_customization.py* script on possible use and customization of dumper

 ##### note:
-Example makes use of Pandas library which is not included in the requirements.txt. ```pip install pandas```
+Example makes use of Pandas library which is not included in the requirements.txt.
+To use it without changes you must install Pandas via ```pip install pandas```